Infodemic: History

 In his 15 December 2002 article entitled "Infodemiology: The epidemiology of (mis)information" in The American Journal of Medicine, health researcher Gunther Eysenbach coined the term infodemiologist and later used the term to refer to attempts at digital disease detection.

 Use of the term infodemic increased rapidly during the COVID-19 pandemic.
 A study found that from 2010-2020 there were 61 articles mentioning the word infodemic, while between 2020 and 2021 there were 14,301 published stories using the term.
 The United Nations and the World Health Organization began using the term infodemic during the COVID-19 pandemic as early as 2 February 2020.
 The related term disinfodemic (referring to COVID-19 disinformation campaigns) has been used by UNESCO.
 By the time that the Journal of Medical Internet Research published their June 2020 issue featuring the WHO's framework for managing the infodemic related to the COVID-19 pandemic, the WHO and public health agencies had acknowledged infodemiology as an "emerging scientific field" that was of critical importance during a pandemic.
 By 2021, the WHO had published a number of resources clarifying the infodemic.
+At the Fourth WHO Global Infodemic Management Conference in 2023, the World Health Organization demonstrated large-scale taxonomic segmentation of health-related social media discourse using Pulsar, categorising posts into conceptual segments covering causes, illness narratives, treatments, and public health interventions, to provide early warnings of emerging health risks and misinformation including vaccine hesitancy across multiple countries.

-A Royal Society and British Academy joint report published in October 2020 said of infodemics that: "COVID-19 vaccine deployment faces an infodemic with misinformation often filling the knowledge void, characterised by: (1) distrust of science and selective use of expert authority, (2) distrust in pharmaceutical companies and government, (3) straightforward explanations, (4) use of emotion; and, (5) echo chambers," and to combat the ill and "inoculate the public" endorsed the Singaporean POFMA legislation, which criminalises misinformation.
+A Royal Society and British Academy joint report published in October 2020 said of infodemics that: "COVID-19 vaccine deployment faces an infodemic with misinformation often filling the knowledge void, characterised by: (1) distrust of science and selective use of expert authority, (2) distrust in pharmaceutical companies and government, (3) straightforward explanations, (4) use of emotion; and, (5) echo chambers," and to combat the ill and "inoculate the public" endorsed Singapore's Protection from Online Falsehoods and Manipulation Act 2019, which criminalises misinformation.
 The Aspen Institute even started their misinformation project before the pandemic.

 A blue-ribbon working group on infodemics, from the Forum on Information and Democracy, produced a report in November 2020, highlighting 250 recommendations to protect democracies, human rights, and health.

-The Merriam-Webster Dictionary tracked its renewed usage during the COVID-19 pandemic.
+Merriam-Webster tracked its renewed usage during the COVID-19 pandemic.

 Definitions

-In his 11 May 2003 article in the Post, Rothkopf wrote that the information epidemic or "infodemic" was a "combination of "[a] few facts, mixed with fear, speculation, and rumor, amplified and relayed swiftly worldwide by modern information technologies."
+In his 11 May 2003 article in The Washington Post, Rothkopf wrote that the information epidemic or "infodemic" was a "combination of "[a] few facts, mixed with fear, speculation, and rumor, amplified and relayed swiftly worldwide by modern information technologies."

 On 2 February 2020, the World Health Organization defined infodemic as a "an over-abundance of informationsome accurate and some notthat makes it hard for people to find trustworthy sources and reliable guidance when they need it."
 A 21 February 2021 WHO publication, said that "[a]n infodemic is too much information including false or misleading information in digital and physical environments during a disease outbreak."

 Eysenbach described infodemiology as the study of "the determinants and distribution of health information and misinformation".